Shaquille O'Neal: Surgery and Wade's injury (2006–2007)

-In a rematch of the year before, the Heat faced the Bulls in the first round of the 2006–07 NBA playoffs.
+In a rematch of the previous year, the Heat faced the Bulls in the first round of the 2006–07 NBA playoffs.
 The Heat struggled against the Bulls and although O'Neal put up reasonable numbers, he was not able to dominate the series.
 The Bulls swept the Heat, the first time in 50 years a defending NBA champion was swept in the opening round.
 It was the first time in 13 years that O'Neal did not advance into the second round.
 In the 2006–07 season O'Neal reached 25,000 career points, becoming the 14th player in NBA history to accomplish that milestone.
 However, it was the first season in O'Neal's career that his scoring average dropped below 20 points per game.

 Career lows and disagreements (2007–2008)

 O'Neal experienced a rough start for the 2007–08 season, averaging career lows in points, rebounds, and blocks.
 His role in the offense diminished, as he attempted only 10 field goals per game, versus his career average of 17.
 In addition, O'Neal was plagued by fouls, and during one stretch fouled out of five consecutive games.
 O'Neal's streak of 14 straight All-Star appearances ended that season.
 O'Neal again missed games due to injuries, and the Heat had a 15–game losing streak.
 According to O'Neal, Riley thought he was faking the injury.
 During a practice in February 2008, O'Neal got into an altercation with Riley over the coach ordering a tardy Jason Williams to leave practice.
 The two argued face-to-face, with O'Neal poking Riley in the chest and Riley slapping his finger away.
 Riley soon after decided to trade O'Neal.
 O'Neal said his relationship with Wade was not "all that good" by the time he left Miami, but he did not express disappointment at Wade for failing to stand up for him.

 O'Neal played 33 games for the Miami Heat in the 2007–08 season prior to being traded to the Phoenix Suns.
 O'Neal started all 33 games and averaged 14.2 points per game.
 Following the trade to Phoenix, O'Neal averaged 12.9 points while starting all 28 games with the Suns.